daronphang/coding_resources/javascript/react/basics.md

 npm start
 ```

-## Props:
-Immutable and are used to pass data between components (parent to child only).

 ## Uncontrolled/Stateless:
 Stateless/dumb components are those that do not have hold any states.
 If the logic or data is handled in parent component, the child component is uncontrolled.